pedrocrisp/Wetlab-Protocols/PARE_Truseq_v2.md

 ##PCRs
-Run a long QC PCR and then a short PCR to amplify the template for MmeI.
+Run a long QC PCR and a short PCR to amplify the template for MmeI.

 ###QC PCR